 - Gangster girls and bootleggers

-- Pantsuits and beach pajamas- fancy dress that is not a flapper dress
+- Pantsuits and beach pajamas- Casual or fancy dress with pants

 - Evening dresses that are not covered in fringe and sequins